aleshaleksey/fansys23/skills.md

 - **Knowledge Domains**:
   - **Arcana**: Knowledge of spells and magical rituals.
 Used to identify magical auras (with appropriate senses), supernatural effects, spells that are being cast, magical constructs and summoned creature.
 Thresholds:
     - Identify magical aura: 16.
-    - Identify supernatural effect: [16 + MP dice used to create it]
+    - Identify supernatural effect:
+      - Local: [16 + MP dice used to create it]
+      - Global: [8 + MP dice used to create it]
     - Identify spell being cast [12 + MP dice used to create it]
     - Identify magical constructs or summoned creature: [4 + Total dice / 2].
   - **Dungeoneering**: A collection of esoteric fields dealing with dangerous places such as labyrinths, monster lairs and disaster zones.
 It includes knowledge of things like which creatures dwell in such places, typical hazards and resources, likely locations of trap/treasure zones and core zones, and general dungeon trivia.
 Thresholds are as follows: